grafana/k6-docs/src/data/markdown/docs/02 javascript api/02 k6/fail- -err- -.md

 excerpt: 'Throws an error, failing and aborting the current VU script iteration immediately.'
 ---

-Immediately throw an error, aborting the current script iteration.
+Immediately throw an error, aborting the current iteration.

+`fail()` does not abort the test, nor does it make the test exit with non-0 status.
+If you are looking to fail the test by halting the execution, use [test.abort()](/javascript-api/k6-execution/#test) instead

 `fail()` is a simple convenience wrapper on top of JavaScript's `throw()`, because the latter cannot be used as `[expr] || throw`, which is a convenient way to write k6 test code.